lsymds/static-modtime-fs/README.md

 # staticmodtimefs

-A Go package that wraps a filesystem and provides a constant modification time of any files and/or directories contained within.
+A Go package that wraps a `fs.FS` implementation and provides a constant modification time of any files and/or directories contained within.

 This package was created to allow Go's default `http.FileServerFS` handler to correctly apply `Last-Modified` headers